brenobaise/learning-spring-api/README.md

 - Authentication (Spring Security, JWT, OAuth2)
 - Product, Order, Product Photo, Groups, Users, Permissions
 - Deployment for public access
+- TESTS !!!

+- Javadocs for implemented classes.
+> **Note:** I recently started uploading this project to GitHub.
+I had no initial plans to share it, but decided to start somewhere—therefore, not all classes are documented yet.

 ---